 You have probably heard of Advil, Motrin, and other manufactured drugs that help with pain.
-But are you aware of a better, natural, & organic solution?
-Well here it is:
+Did you know that there is a natural, organic solution that helps many with this pain instead of taking medications?

 Arnica Montana, or more commonly just "Arnica" is a plant that grows mainly in Siberia and Central Europe.
 However, it can also be grown in North America in temperate climates.
 It is a relative of the sunflower and resembles a daisy as you can see by the picture.